klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 This will prevent any copies of the vector when publishing.

+<a name="smart-memory-pool"></a>
 ### Smart Memory Pool

 The above code is simple and efficient, but in a sensor data publication scenario, it might not be possible.
-In those cases, performance and number of allocations can also be improved by using the smart object pool in Klepsydra. ```kpsr:: SmartObjectPool``` is the main API for this and i ensures that during the publication copy, no memory allocation happens.
+In those cases, performance and number of allocations can also be improved by using the smart object pool in Klepsydra. ```kpsr:: SmartObjectPool``` is the main API for this and it ensures that during the publication copy, no memory allocation happens.

 Let's look again at the example 3 main file: